 Then there is the utterly woeful performance of the media in holding government to account.
 That’s because the government ‘brief’ commentators and journalists regarding what they may and may not say – they have ideological control of most of the mainstream media.

 Until suddenly, everyone sees it for what it is.
-But once you hear the jackboots, it’s much too late.
+But once you hear the jackboots, it’s rather too late.

 I don’t make any money from my work.
-I’m disabled through illness and on a very low income.
+I’m disabled because of illness and I’m often skint.
 But you can make a donation to help me continue to research and write free, informative, insightful and independent articles, and to provide support to others.
 The smallest amount is much appreciated – thank you.